33 Health Mistakes Women Make In their 50s

 The Rx: "Make sure to pace yourself and stretch before and after a workout," urges Dr. Conrad.

 While high intensity workouts may have been fine in your forties, as you age you should consider slowing down a little.
 "A common mistake women make while training is training too often, too quickly," says Dr. Conrad.
 This is often because they are looking to drop weight and want instant results, so they go too fast and workout too many days in a row.
 "This often results in a beginner becoming too sore or injured, which in turn makes them frustrated," he points out.

-The Remedy Rx: Try and remember that slow and steady wins the race!
+The Rx: Try and remember that slow and steady wins the race!
 "The best goals for a new program involves making a weekly schedule, staying flexible, and focusing on the long term goals of better cardiovascular fitness," suggests Dr. Conrad.

 Not Strength Training

 Many people focus on cardio workouts for weight loss.
 However, Allison L. Fillar, MD is a fellowship-trained and board-certified orthopedic surgeon specializing in Sports Medicine at MedStar Union Memorial Hospital in Baltimore, MD, points out that strength training becomes crucial for women as they age in order to maximize bone health.
 "Strength training protects against osteoporosis and helps reduce the risk for injury," she points out.

 The Rx: Make strength training a priority.
 "Workouts can be done at the gym or even at home with items around the house such as cans of soup or bottles of water!"
 Dr. Fillar points out.

 Picking Up a New Sport